 AGA-certified producers use the highest standards of animal husbandry in their grazing programs to support humane treatment and welfare of their animals, and they employ a sustainable approach to farm/ranch management designed to enhance land, water, and air quality.
 AGA-certified producers are audited every year by independent third parties to ensure continuing compliance with the standards.
 Only AGA-certified members are permitted to use the AGA logo or trademark on their packaging and marketing materials.

 Glyphosate is the most frequently used herbicide worldwide.
-There are over 750 products containing glyphosate for sale in the U.S. Glyphosate-based pesticides, such as Roundup, are used in agriculture and horticulture as a crop desiccant and to combat weeds that compete with cultivated crops.
+There are over 750 products containing glyphosate for sale in the United States Glyphosate-based pesticides, such as Roundup, are used in agriculture and horticulture as a crop desiccant and to combat weeds that compete with cultivated crops.
 Wheat, oats, edible beans and potatoes are among the crops that are sprayed with glyphosate just before harvest in a process known as desiccating, which helps dry out grain crops and accelerate the harvest timeline.

 In early June 2017, the FDA resumed its first-ever endeavor to evaluate how much of the controversial chemical is making its way into the food supply.
 According to various reports, glyphosate has been detected in farm animals, drinking water, breast milk and human blood and urine samples.
 In March 2015, the World Health Organization’s (WHO) International Agency for Research on Cancer classified glyphosate as “a probable human carcinogen.”
 U.S. regulatory bodies have asserted the research documentation is insufficient to support the WHO agency’s claim.
 In June 2016, the European Union tabled a vote on whether to renew a 15-year market license for glyphosate use amid growing opposition, granting an extension for its use through 2017.